 Have A Younger Rabbit?
 Here’s What To Do

-So you might have a rabbit that is younger the three weeks old hand does not need water.
-In that case if nothing has happened to momma and she is doing her job the leave the baby rabbit (kit) with her.
+So you might have a rabbit that is younger than three weeks old and does not need water.
+In that case, if nothing has happened to momma and she is doing her job then leave the baby rabbit (kit) with her.

 But if you need to have feed a baby rabbit here are my favorite supplies to do that.

 Flints – these work a lot better than syringes because you can do it more slowly without pushing too much into the baby’s mouth and the ends tend to be smaller.

 I also have a full post on how to tell if your doe is feeding her babies and how to hand-feed them if she is not…

 Tired of conflicting rabbit care information?